mapcrafter/mapcrafter/docs/configuration.rst

     [map:map_creative_night]
     name = Creative World - Night
     world = creative
-    rendermode = nightlight
+    render_mode = nightlight
     rotations = top-left top-right bottom-right bottom-left
     texture_dir = textures/special_textures
     texture_size = 16

 Here we have some more worlds and maps defined.
-We have a "normal" world which is rendered with the day, night and cave rendermode and we have a "creative" world which is rendered super fancy with a special texture pack, higher texture size and all available world rotations with the day and night rendermode.
+We have a "normal" world which is rendered with the day, night and cave render mode and we have a "creative" world which is rendered super fancy with a special texture pack, higher texture size and all available world rotations with the day and night render mode.

 As you can see there is a new section ``global:map``.
 This section is used to set default values for all map sections.
-Because of this in this example every map has the daylight rendermode and the world rotations top-left and top-right as default.
+Because of this in this example every map has the daylight render mode and the world rotations top-left and top-right as default.
 Of course you can overwrite these settings in every map section.
 There is also a global section ``global:world`` for worlds, but at the moment there is only one configuration option for worlds (``input_dir``), so it